 Buck’s Fizz

-No, not the Eurovision winners, we’re talking about the simple – but delicious – mix of orange juice and Champagne., First made back in the 1920s, crowd-pleasing Buck’s Fizz is a welcome aperitif at weddings and brunch get-togethers.
-Don’t let the poor-quality versions (made with concentrated orange juice, often straight from the carton) put you off.
+No, not the Eurovision winners, we’re talking about the simple – but delicious – mix of orange juice and Champagne.
+First made back in the 1920s, crowd-pleasing Buck’s Fizz is a welcome aperitif at weddings and brunch get-togethers.
+Don’t let the poor-quality versions put you off.
 When made with freshly squeezed orange, this simple champagne cocktail shines – singing with vibrant, refreshing flavour.

 Essentially the same ingredients as the classic American Mimosa cocktail, what sets a Buck’s Fizz apart is that it’s made with two parts champagne to one part orange juice, as opposed to equal parts.